-Sonora Slocum is principal flute of the Milwaukee Symphony Orchestra.
-She has performed in orchestras around the country, including appearances with the Philadelphia Orchestra; and with the Chicago Symphony and the Orpheus Chamber orchestras as guest principal flute.
+Sonora Slocum is principal flute of the Milwaukee Symphony Orchestra and, as a regular soloist with the ensemble, is recognized for her “pure, sparkling sound” (Milwaukee Journal Sentinel).
+She has performed with orchestras around the United States, including appearances with the Philadelphia Orchestra; and with the Chicago Symphony and the Orpheus Chamber orchestras as guest principal flute.
 She has recorded and toured with the Orpheus Chamber Orchestra; and has appeared on video recordings with the Philharmonia Orchestra of New York.
-She has performed under conductors Christoph Eschenbach, Rafael Frühbeck de Burgos, Sir Simon Rattle, Edo de Waart, Otto-Werner Mueller, John Williams and David Zinman, among many others.
+She has performed under conductors Christoph Eschenbach, Rafael Frühbeck de Burgos, Sir Simon Rattle, Edo de Waart, Otto-Werner Mueller, John Williams, and David Zinman, among many others.

-Ms. Slocum regularly performs at the Lincoln Center Festival, Strings Music Festival, Twickenham Fest, Frankly Music, and the Lakes Area Music Festival in Minnesota.
-She has collaborated with the contemporary group eighth blackbird.
+Ms. Slocum regularly performs at the Lincoln Center Festival, Strings Music Festival, Twickenham Fest, Frankly Music, and the Lakes Area Music Festival; and has attended Music Academy of the West, the Aspen Music Festival and School, and Pacific Music Festival.
+She has collaborated with the contemporary chamber music group eighth blackbird.
+In 2019, she was a featured performer at the National Flute Association’s Friday Gala Concert at Abravanel Hall in Salt Lake City.

 Ms. Slocum grew up in New York City, where she attended the pre-college divisions of the Juilliard School and Manhattan School of Music.
 She holds a bachelor's degree from the Curtis Institute of Music and a master's degree from the Manhattan School of Music.
 Ms. Slocum has studied with Jeffrey Khaner, Robert Langevin, and Bart Feller, among many others.